echoedinvoker/pdi/17-loading-into-mart/61-load-product/memo.md

 ![Alt check result](pic/04.jpg)

-- Compared to Type 1 SCD, Type 2 SCD only requires one step, but the setup is more complicated.
+- Compared to Type 1 SCD, Type 2 SCD only requires one step, but the settings is more complicated.